Here’s an obscure prophecy about Jesus that probably affects you more than you know:

 This is the version of history recorded in scripture.
 This is the good news story worth telling.

-Adapted from Paul Ellis’s forthcoming book AD70 and the End of the World.
+Adapted from chapter 31 of Paul Ellis’s forthcoming book AD70 and the End of the World.